CamPVG: Camera-Controlled Panoramic Video Generation with Epipolar-Aware Diffusion: Experiments

 \subsubsection{Quantitative Comparisons}

 As we propose the first framework for precise camera pose-guided panoramic video generation, existing methods are not directly comparable.
 Consequently, we adapt and retrain three perspective-domain approaches, including CameraCtrl~\cite{CameraCtrl}, MotionCtrl~\cite{MotionCtrl}, and CamI2V~\cite{CamI2V}.
 For fair comparison, we modify MotionCtrl by retaining only its camera control module while disabling object motion components.
 All methods utilize DynamiCrafter as the base model and are trained on our panoramic video datasets with precise camera pose annotations.
-As demonstrated in Tab.~\ref{tab:quantity}, CamPVG achieves superior performance in camera view consistency metrics (PSNR, SSIM and LPIPS).
+As demonstrated in Tab.~\ref{tab:quantity}, CamPVG achieves superior performance in camera view consistency metrics (PSNR, SSIM and LPIPS), indicating more accurate reconstruction of panoramic views with less distortion and higher structural consistency..
 Furthermore, our method preserves high video generation quality and visual fidelity, achieving the lowest FVD and FAED scores and the highest VBench scores, owing to the incorporation of geometric constraints.
 These results demonstrate that our geometric-aware constraints bridge panoramic consistency and generation fidelity.